Do DPF and EGR Delete Increase Horsepower?

 At-a-Glance Takeaways

-• Deletes can free up ~30–70 HP and ~100–180 lb‑ft with proper tuning on off‑road builds.
+• Deletes can free up ~30–70 HP and ~100–180 lb-ft with proper off-road tuning.
 Results vary by platform, tune, fuel quality, load, altitude, and supporting mods.

 • Expect better throttle response and lower exhaust backpressure; MPG can improve ~5–15% in off-road use.

-• Downsides: legal risk (on‑road), warranty concerns, higher EGT risk if tuning/monitoring are inadequate.
+• Downsides: legal risk (on-road), warranty concerns, higher EGT risk if tuning/monitoring is inadequate.

 • For street-legal trucks, consider emissions-intact tuning, high-flow intake/intercooler, and compliant exhaust.